Graduate Studies in Business

 1. Documentation of experience will be required of anyone petitioning to substitute experience for prerequisites.
 A four-semester-credit course load qualifies a student as being enrolled at three-quarter-time status.
 A three-semester-credit course load qualifies a student for part-time status.

-2. To be considered a full-time student in the MBA, MBA in Executive Leadership, MBA in Comprehensive Leadership and MBL programs, a student must complete at least six credits within the academic semester at the university.
+2. To be considered a full-time student in the MBA, MBL or either of those degrees combined with a concentration, a student must complete at least six credits within the academic semester at the university.
 International students are required to be enrolled for each module to maintain full-time status in compliance with immigration guidelines.

-3. A student may apply six semester credits of MBA, MBA in Executive Leadership, MBA in Comprehensive Leadership or MBL coursework taken as a non-degree enrollee for completion of the degree.
+3. A student may apply six semester credits of MBA or MBL coursework taken as a non-degree enrollee for completion of the degree.
 After completion of at least two courses with non-degree status, the student is encouraged to submit a formal application for degree standing.

 Registration: